mtholyoke/devas-import/README.md

 #### `process_superlibs_files.py`

 This script processes LIBS data; it’s set up for the MHC SuperLIBS 5120 dataset, which has varying numbers of channels and is handled (questionably) as trajectory data instead of vector.

-**TODO:** This script is somewhat unreliable at building on previous processing, and needs to get that sorted before it goes into heavy use.

 ## Old inactive contents to be upgraded or removed